SantiiRepair/bitgocho/README.md

 accessible Python library, and has several simple tools for editing torrent files.

-After several years of intermittent modifications, cleanups, modernization, and porting to Python 3.4, I have begun assigning version numbers.
-I have done my best to ensure that tagged versions and python-labelled branches (see below) work at least as well as they did in version 0.3.18.
-Since 0.4.0, the library components have been substantially reorganized, so expect dependent applications to break on upgrade.

 I appreciate that people have made an effort to use and report bugs in this package, which I believe is the most approachable implementation of many aspects of the protocol and file format.
 However, the BitTorrent ecosystem has moved on,